haiderali1001/haiderali1001/README.md

 - 👋 Hi, I’m Haider Ali
 - 👀 I’m interested in web development and pyhton
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on mern projects
-- 📫 How to reach me ...

 <!---
 haiderali1001/haiderali1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.